 If you have stumbled upon this post whilst searching for baby groups in Slough, I am so sorry to say that most groups and activities have had to stop due to Covid.
 I know it must be hard if you are a new mum to not have anywhere to take your baby, but please hang on in there.
-I have every hope that places will reopen in early 2021, and I will write an updated blog post then.
-In the meantime, do have a look at the places listed in this post, and keep an eye out for when they will reopen.
+I am happy to say that some places have reopened and I have written an updated 2021 post here.
+You can also have a look at the places listed in this post, and keep an eye out for when they will reopen.

 There are lots of activities and things to do for babies and toddlers in Slough.
 Since I started taking Lily out to baby and toddler groups, I thought I’d put together a list of groups and activities in Central Slough and what I honestly thought of each one.
 Hopefully local mums will find this useful.